National Board of Directors

 Jay Green, Director at Large

 Jay Green’s involvement with Big Brothers Big Sisters began when he was just 9 years old, starting as a Little in the Burlington agency.
-Since then, he has remained actively engaged with the organization, in a variety of capacities, ranging from being a dedicated volunteer and committee member for the Halton and Hamilton agency to holding influential roles as a Board member, and serving as President/Chair for both Big Brothers Big Sisters of Ontario and its Endowment Fund.
+Since then, he has remained actively engaged with the organization, in a variety of capacities, ranging from being a dedicated volunteer and committee member for the Halton and Hamilton agency to holding influential roles as a board member, and serving as President/Chair for both Big Brothers Big Sisters of Ontario and its Endowment Fund.
 He remains friends with his last Big Brother to this day.

 Professionally, Jay is currently the Chief Financial Officer of CBI Health, a national healthcare services company.
 Notably, from late 2020 through 2021, he lent his expertise as an advisor to the Global Alliance for Vaccine Immunization (GAVI) in support of COVAX, the international initiative aimed at ensuring equitable distribution of COVID-19 vaccines.
 This commitment followed a distinguished career at GlaxoSmithKline (GSK) in finance and transformation roles that spanned several countries, including Canada, Ireland, the UK, and Belgium, culminating in his most recent position as CFO for GSK’s global vaccines business headquartered in Belgium.